SimpleX Chat: messaging without an account, phone number, or identity

 - Large groups already on Signal (switching threshold)

-- People already satisfied with Signal for their threat profile
+- People already satisfied with Signal for their profile

 Honest caveats